The Merlin diamond mine is located approximately 100km-south of Borroloola and in 2014 was the only diamond mine in Australia’s Northern territory.

 Contractors involved with the development of Australian diamond mine

 DRA Group was engaged to upgrade and recommission the processing plant.
-AMC Consultants and Consulmet conducted the pre-feasibility study for the mine.
-Consulmet was awarded a contract in August 2011 to conduct the definitive feasibility study.
+AMC Consultants and Consulmet conducted the pre-feasibility study for the mine, and in August 2011, Ivanhoe Australia Limited (now Inova Resources Limited) conducted the definitive feasibility study, which unlocked two specialist metals, particularly rhenium.
+Merlin’s production of rhenium was a first for Australia.